w3c/reffy/README.md

 The **WebIDL parser** takes the URL of a spec as input and generates a JSON structure that describes WebIDL term definitions and references that the spec contains.
 The parser uses [WebIDL2](https://github.com/darobin/webidl2.js/) to parse the WebIDL content found in the spec.
 To run the WebIDL parser: `parse-webidl [url]`

+The **WebIDL names generator** takes the results of a crawl as input and creates a report per referenceable IDL name, that details the complete parsed IDL structure that defines the name across all specs.
+To run the generator: `generate-idlnames [crawl folder] [save folder]`

 The **CSS definitions extractor** takes the URL of a spec as input and outputs the CSS definitions found in the spec in a JSON structure.
 To run the extractor: `extract-cssdfn [url]`

 The **crawl results merger** merges a new JSON crawl report into a reference one.
 This tool is typically useful to replace the crawl results of a given specification with the results of a new run of the crawler on that specification.
 To run the crawl results merger: `merge-crawl-results [new crawl report] [reference crawl report] [crawl report to create]`